Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 1. Kirkwall Visitor Centre

-The staff at the visitor centre were extremely helpful, and there are also plenty of brochures covering all interests.
+You can also pick up an updated leaflet with all the opening times of the island’s attractions.
+The staff at the visitor centre were extremely helpful, and plenty of brochures cover all interests.

 2. Kirkwall St Magnus Cathedral